pippo-java/pippo.github.io/_posts/2015-03-17-static-files.md

 pippo.getApplication().addFileResourceRoute("/src", "src");
 ```

-From security reason the `FileResourceRoute` doesn't serve resources from outside it's base directory by using relative paths such as `../../../private.txt`.
+For security reasons, the `FileResourceRoute` doesn't serve resources from outside its base directory by using relative paths such as `../../../private.txt`.